 ‘Pick your own’ is a great way to support local businesses whilst being able to tuck into a range of freshly grown Scottish produce.
-Here are just a few farms in Scotland where you can pick your own.
+Here are just a few farms in Scotland to visit where you can pick your own.

 1. Cairnie Fruit Farm, Fife